sfabbro/canfar.github.io/docs/quick_start_en.md

 </div>

-Once you have no more jobs in the queue, check the logs and output files `myjobs.*` on the batch host, and check on your VOSpace browser.
+Once you have no more jobs in the queue, check the logs and output files `105621.*` on the batch host, and check on your VOSpace browser.
 All 4 of the generated catalogues should have been uploaded.

 ## Helpful CANFAR commands and VM maintenance